 Pre-Register through Ascension Medical Group

 The university has established a pathway for qualifying St. Edward's students, student's family members, employees, and employees' family members ages 12 years or older to pre-register for vaccination appointments through Ascension Medical Group.
-Eligible students must be enrolled in one or more courses for Summer or Fall 2021.
+Eligible students must be enrolled in one or more courses for Fall 2021.
 Students and Employees are encouraged to review the pre-registration process for more details.

 Additional Vaccine Providers